 It’s hard to believe that the Waterpik water flosser has been around for 53 years.
 Since 1962 it has been removing plaque and food debris from teeth and gums leaving healthier smiles in its wake.
 Its pulsating action flushes bacterial toxins and food particles from along the gum line and in-between teeth.
-It’s especially helpful for people with restorative dental work like bridges, both fixed and non-removable, braces (orthodontic work) and shallow gum pockets.
+It’s especially helpful for people with restorative dental work like a corrected misaligned jaw, bridges, both fixed and non-removable, braces (orthodontic work) and shallow gum pockets.
 But can it release the hard tartar and calculus from teeth?
 Can you do without the twice-yearly dental checkups if you brush, floss and use a waterpik every day?

 The short answer is no. Even if you never miss brushing twice a day and flossing daily, and even if you follow-up it all with a water flosser, like Waterpik, you should still have a dental professional examine your mouth, teeth and gums every 6 months.
 Not only is it important to be checked for oral cancer, but yearly x-rays can help identify problems with teeth and the surrounding tissue and bone in its early stages.